OpenPIV/openpiv-python/README.md

 ## Warning

-The OpenPIV python version is currently in alpha state.
+The OpenPIV python version is still in beta state.
 This means that it is buggy, untested and the API may change.
 However testing and contributing is very welcome, especially if you can contribute with new algorithms and features.